danfuzz/samizdat/blur/README.md

   out-of-date.
 Array variables `STALE_TARGETS` and `NEW_REQS` are available to commands.

+* `--group-start` &hellip; `--group-end` &mdash; Can be used to group together related sets of reqs and targets.
+When used, staleness of a target only depends on the reqs in its group.
+It is only valid to used `--req=` and `--target=` options within a group.

 Some types accept one or more of these options:

 * `--in-dir=<dir>` &mdash; Indicates that relative file name arguments